Steps to Take After a Boating or Jet Ski Accident

 Stop at the Scene and Offer Assistance

-Your first priority after any accident, including a boating or jet ski accident, is to get yourself and others to safety.
+Your priority after any accident, including a boating or jet ski accident, is to get yourself and others to safety.
 The aftermath of a boating accident can be dangerous due to the risk of drowning and the unpredictability of the water.

 If you, any of your passengers, or any occupants of other affected vessels are severely wounded or in danger, do what you can to help them.
 Call emergency services for anyone in need if possible.
 You may be able to use the ship radio, your personal cellphone, or emergency flares.
 If the boat is leaking, try to reach the nearest safe location.